You are here

 Trade Agreements: The U.S. signed Trade and Investment Framework Agreements (TIFA) with the East African Community (EAC) in 2008, and with the Common Market for Eastern and Southern Africa (COMESA) in 2001.
 Tanzania is a member of both the EAC and COMESA regional organizations.
 USTR’s Africa Office is also leading U.S. efforts to forge a new trade and investment partnership with the East African Community.

-According to the Department of Commerce, U.S. exports of Goods to Tanzania supported an estimated 2 thousand jobs in 2014 (latest data available).
+According to the Department of Commerce, U.S. exports of goods to Tanzania supported an estimated 9 hundred jobs in 2015 (latest data available).

 NOTE: No services trade data with Tanzania are available.